gbif/registry/README.md

 - [.editorconfig](./.editorconfig) formatting properties which overrides some inconvenient google ones (e.g. static imports at the beginning of imports list).
 Make sure editorconfig file is enabled in IDE: Preferences --> Editor --> Code Style --> General --> Enable EditorConfig support.

-### Pre-commit hook
+### Git hooks
-To configure an automatic pre-commit hook to check the code, add the file [pre-commit](pre-commit) to the directory .git/hooks:
+To configure automatic git hooks to check the code, add the files [pre-commit](pre-commit) nad [post-commit](post-commit) to the directory .git/hooks:

 ```
 cp pre-commit .git/hooks/
+cp post-commit .git/hooks/
 ```

 Also, make sure the file has the right permissions.
 In Unix and Mac it needs the execution permission: